arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Connecting the Opta™ Over RS485

-Now that we have the Arduino IDE configured and the libraries installed, let's connect both Opta™ devices via RS485, as shown in the image below:
+Now the Opta™ devices must be connected via RS485 bus, as shown in the image below:

 ![Connecting two Opta™ devices via RS485](assets/opta-modbus-connection.png)